-I have learned something important testing past product – don’t jump into the deep end of the pool too quickly.
-The last thing I wanted was to end off on a long hike and find the boots were less than made out to be.
+I have learned something important testing past products – don’t jump into the deep end of the pool too quickly.
+The last thing I wanted was to head off on a long hike and find the boots were less than made out to be.
 With this in mind, I started by wearing them for a simple day on the town.

-As expected the boots were extremely light.
-They are designed to feel more like a high top athletic shoe than traditional boots and that is definitely a promise fulfilled.
-I found the light weight to make for a very comfortable feel while driving and walking.
+As expected, the boots were extremely light.
+They are designed to feel more like a high top athletic shoe than traditional boots, and that is definitely a promise fulfilled.
+I found their lightness to make for a very comfortable feel while driving and walking.

 I was also pleased with the lacing system.
 The combination of flat laces and multiple eyelet systems, including the Zero Optical ball bearing system at the insole, were both extremely comfortable and secure.
 Not once throughout the day did I find the laces digging into the top of my foot or loosening.

 I received the boots just in time for some late spring scouting and trail camera placement.
-This would also be the perfect opportunity to try out the T8 BIFIDA in real world conditions over various terrains.
-My normal route, if the boots were up to it, would include hiking approximately 10 miles using both established & bushwhacked trails, over muddy fields and rocky hillsides and climbing several trees to place cameras.
-Only the best boots would handle the task without leaving my feet aching at the end of the day.
+This would also be the perfect opportunity to try out the T8 BIFIDA in real-world conditions over various terrains.
+My normal route, if the boots were up to it, would include hiking approximately 10 miles using both established and bushwhacked trails, over muddy fields and rocky hillsides, and climbing several trees to place cameras.
+Only the best boots could handle the task without leaving my feet aching at the end of the day.

 The T8 BIFIDA did not let me down.

-The soft outer sole was of greatest benefit when climbing over rocks, logs, and other obstructions and when climbing to place cameras.
+The soft outer sole was of greatest benefit when climbing over rocks, logs, and other obstructions, and when climbing to place cameras.
 The heavy, rugged design proved very stable and assisted with gaining a foothold on the numerous uneven surfaces.
-Even with contact with only a small surface area, the tread was excellent at grabbing hold and not letting go.
+Even when in contact with only a small surface area, the tread was excellent at grabbing hold and not letting go.
 This was equally true when climbing, with both climbing sticks and without aid, as they allowed for a solid foothold no matter the surface.
-This was no doubt aided by the heavy duty heel, perfect for such a task.
+This was no doubt aided by the heavy-duty heel, perfect for such a task.

-Over all the Garmont T8 BIFIDA Tactical Boots are definitely an example of expert boot making.
-They are light weight, capable of tackling multiple terrains and provide solid footing.
+Overall the Garmont T8 BIFIDA tactical boots are definitely an example of expert boot making.
+They are lightweightt, capable of tackling multiple terrains, and provide solid footing.
 Most importantly they are comfortable regardless of where or how they are used.
-From a walk about town to a hike through the wilderness they more than met the match.
+From a walk about town to a hike through the wilderness, they more than met the match.
 I would have to agree they are a multi-terrain tactical boot designed to provide protection and comfort in multi-terrain environments whether hiking, running or under heavy load.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.